corinaminer/triangle-puzzle/README.md

 4. (And I can't fully rule out) a stack trace.
 If this happens, please [file an issue](https://github.com/corinaminer/triangle-puzzle/issues/new) with your stack trace and parameters so I can fix it.
 If you want to debug it yourself, great, but please notify me of the bug.
 Feel free to do so by putting up a pull request with your fix! ;)

 Once you have successfully entered your solution, there are two possible messages you may see.
 Most likely, your solution will be a new unique solution, and you will get a congratulations message with the ID and sub-ID assigned to it.
-However, it's also possible that you've found a solution that's already recorded, in which case it will tell you so. **This has never happened so far.
+However, it's also possible that you've found a solution that's already recorded, in which case it will tell you so. **This has only happened once.
 PLEASE LET ME KNOW if you independently find a solution that has already been discovered - I'd like to have that information for statistical purposes!**